The Complete Blog Post Publishing Checklist

 I do the following image-handling tasks, IN ORDER:

 - Make sure each image has the RIGHT DIMENSIONS for the space it will occupy on your site.
 For example, if you need a 300px image as an inset image in your post, size it to 300px in Photoshop, GIMP, PicMonkey or Canva BEFORE you upload it.
 DON’T use WordPress to resize your images after upload because this can add to your site load time considerably.

 - Create any extra images you might need for social media sharing.
 This is a great opportunity to create cool, blog-branded images specifically tailored for platforms like Pinterest or Instagram.
-Canva and PicMonkey make creating these really easy.
+Canva and PicMonkey have templates that make creating these really easy.

 - Facebook sharing images should be a minimum of 470px by 246px.
 If your post’s Featured Image will also be your Facebook share image, it is recommended to be 1200px by 628px.

 - Pinterest images should be in a 2:3 vertical aspect ratio, but the official size is 735px by 1102px.

 - Instagram Square Image: 1080px by 1080px; Vertical Image: 1080px by 1350px; Horizontal Image: 1080px by 566px.